WILLE-DAC/wip/V Imperium by-laws.md

 Works
 </p>

-DAO members are invited to contribute to the elaboration, execution and supervision of a myriad of projects related to the mission of V Imperium.
-To be eligible, members must inform the DAO of the availability and area of expertise through the on-line platform.
+DAC members are invited to contribute to the elaboration, execution and supervision of a myriad of projects related to the mission of V Imperium.
+To be eligible, members must inform the DAC of the availability and area of expertise through the on-line platform.

 I. By signing up as volunteers and depending on the academic background, members are able to execute tasks and perform jobs in representation of V Imperium which can be recompensated monetarily.

 II.
 The adjudication, management and supervision of the works are of the responsibility of various ethical committees, or angels.

 III.
-The acceptance of a job position within the DAO requires the signing of a contract, either digitaly or in paper, between V Imperium and the contributor.
-Because there is no legal standards around this practice, we recommend the adoption of an equivalent of the DAO Contributor Agreement<sup>[3](https://github.com/LarryFlorio/LegalForms/blob/main/DAO-Contributor-Agmt/DAO%20Contributor%20Agreement.md)</sup> published by Larry Florio that may seem appropriate.
+The acceptance of a job position within the DAC requires the signing of a contract, either digitaly or in paper, between V Imperium and the contributor.
+Because there is no legal standards around this practice, we recommend the adoption of an equivalent of the DAO Contributor Agreement<sup>[3](https://github.com/LarryFlorio/LegalForms/blob/main/DAC-Contributor-Agmt/DAC%20Contributor%20Agreement.md)</sup> published by Larry Florio that may seem appropriate.

 IV.
 Conditions for eligibility for the execution tasks and jobs, sources of financing and the procedures for the payments are established in Chapter IV – Smart-contracts.